My not-so-secret secret to getting outside regularly involves two precepts:

 With these items, I find I’m warm well into late fall for camping, road trips, and the night before a backpacking trip.

-A simple duffle bag always packed lets me spend fewer of my time banks funds for packing and enjoy the outdoors more easily.
+A simple duffle bag always packed lets me spend less of my time bank funds for packing and enjoy the outdoors more easily.